naduhz/odin-project-library/README.md

 [(Back to top)](#table-of-contents)

 # Contribute
+Please feel free to make any suggestions, edits or raise issues.
+Forks and pull requests are always welcome.
+I am not likely to maintain the code from here on as I have to move on to other projects.

 [(Back to top)](#table-of-contents)

 ## Adding new features or fixing bugs
+As mentioned above, I am not likely to maintain the code and as such, if you would like to build on this project, you could always fork or clone this repository.

 [(Back to top)](#table-of-contents)

 # Feedback
+As this was done within a month of learning Javascript, the code is written in a very amateurish manner, so criticism is always appreciated with regard to how I can better write or refactor my code.

 [(Back to top)](#table-of-contents)

 # License
+Project License can be found [here](https://github.com/naduhz/odin-project-library/blob/main/LICENSE).

 [(Back to top)](#table-of-contents)

 # Footer
+I would like to thank [The Odin Project](https://www.theodinproject.com/) for providing the inspiration for this project.

 [(Back to top)](#table-of-contents)